Party Food and Snacks that Kids and Toddlers Will Love

 Ice Cream Cake

-For birthday celebrations that take place in the warmer months, this ice cream birthday cake is the perfect recipe!
+Does your son or daughter have one of those summer birthday celebrations?
+For parties in the warmer months, ice cream birthday cake is the perfect thing!
 It’s filled with fresh strawberry ice cream and topped with whip cream, sprinkles, chocolate drip, and cherries.

-These vegan cereal fudge bars are super easy and delicious.
+These vegan peanut butter cups are super easy and delicious.
 They’re perfect for kids’ parties and snacks.
+You can customize the shape based on what your child loves.
+I made mine hello kitty shaped because I’m a child, haha.

 Stuffed Pretzel Bites

-These pretzel bites have a surprise in the center of each one making them one of the most fun recipes for little guests, as well as their parents.
+These vegan pretzel bites have a surprise in the center of each one.
+This makes them one of the most fun childrens party food recipes.

 Funfetti Chocolate Chip Cookies

-Even the fussy eaters will like these cookies.
+Even the fussy eaters will like these funfetti chocolate chip cookies.
 They’re stuffed with sprinkles and chocolate chips, making them a fun way to eat your calories.

 Food on a stick that’s covered in sprinkles is always great for birthday parties.
-These even have a special treat in the center.
+These cookie lollipops even have a special treat in the center.

 Mother’s Pink and White Cookies

 Remember those pink and white animal cookies from our youth?
-Now you can make a healthier version for your children that are dipped in white chocolate, instead of the god-knows-what that the packaged cookies were coated in.
+Now you can make a healthier version for your children.
+They’re dipped in white chocolate, instead of the god-knows-what that the packaged cookies were coated in.

 Rainbow Sushi Cupcakes